 A relentless creator with remarkable versatility, Katie’s other projects include Elixir, the trio completed by her husband Zac Hurren and guitarist Stephen Magnusson.
 2004’s Two Of A Kind, her album with mother Maggie, which was a #1 selling classical album, while her 2007 solo album Skin marked another top ten release.
 Katie’s other releases include Songs That Made Me, a cover record made together with her favourite female artists to raise money for Breast Cancer Research, Emperor’s Box with her band The Captains and the ARIA-winning pop – jazz effort Blackbird featuring Lennon and McCartney re-imagined.

-Most recently, Katie has released With Love and Fury, her acclaimed album with the famous Brodsky Quartet, the intimate acoustic release Songbook, and the ARIA nominated Fierce Hearts, which served as a soundtrack for contemporary circus group Circa.
+In 2016, Katie released With Love and Fury, her acclaimed album with the famous Brodsky Quartet, the intimate acoustic release Songbook, and the ARIA nominated Fierce Hearts, which served as a soundtrack for contemporary circus group Circa.

 Katie has also found an ideal collaborator in classical guitarist Karin Schaupp, with whom she has paired up on three acclaimed releases: Songs from the British Isles, Songs of the Southern Skies and 2017’s Songs of the Latin Skies, an album focusing on the music of Latin America.
 Songs of the Latin Skies even saw Noonan sing in Portuguese.
 The album also saw Katie and Karin pick up the 2017 ARIA for Best World Music Album.